Logo of the The Poor Swiss

 The last fee we will look at is the fee to buy shares of U.S. companies.

 Even though this is not passive investing, it is interesting because many passive investors still buy some shares of companies.
-And in general, they are buying shares of American companies.
+In general, they buy shares of American companies.
 This will be the same fee for brokers that allow buying U.S. ETFs.

 Here are the fees for stocks on the NYSE: